 Have you seen Savannah cat?

 Be on the lookout for Savannah cat and report it to Biosecurity Queensland.
-Early detection and reporting are the key elements in controlling Savannah cat.
+Early detection and reporting are the key elements in preventing Savannah cats from becoming a major problem in Queensland.

 Call us on 13 25 23.